Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 April 2025 18.22.44 UTC
+- WIB: Selasa, 15 April 2025 19.53.17 UTC
-- WITA: Selasa, 15 April 2025 19.22.44 UTC
+- WITA: Selasa, 15 April 2025 20.53.17 UTC
-- WIT: Selasa, 15 April 2025 20.22.44 UTC
+- WIT: Selasa, 15 April 2025 21.53.17 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational